Read our 2022 annual report

-The United Nations Climate Action Summit will have heard this week how approximately 400 extreme weather events take place across the planet in any calendar year; four times the number experienced in the 1970s.
+The United Nations Climate Action Summit has heard that approximately 400 extreme weather events now take place across the planet in any calendar year; four times the number experienced in the 1970s.

 The vast majority of refugees across the world live in climate hotspots as greenhouse gases continue to get trapped inside the Earth’s atmosphere, warming the planet ever closer to the point where irreparable harm is caused.